shinylucasin/celestial-firefox-css/README.md

 4. Download the `userChrome.css` file from this repo and place it inside the `chrome` folder.
 5.  **Restart Firefox.**

+## ⚙️ Extra Settings (Optional)

+* **Hardware Acceleration:** To ensure animations run smoothly, make sure hardware acceleration is forced in `about:config` (set `layers.acceleration.force-enabled` to `true`).
+* **Firefox Color:** This CSS works great on its own, but you can use the official Firefox Color extension to tweak other theme details if you want to fully match your setup.

 ---

 ## ⚖️ Legal & License